aadm/aadm.github.io/_posts/2015-03-13-black-and-white.md

 tags: [photo]
 ---

-I have had this Nikon FM2 laying around for some time now.
-Not seen much use in my hands though.
+I have had this Nikon FM2 laying around for some time now; not seen much use in my hands though.

-You see, I started taking photos when I was sixteen or seventeen with a Yashica FX3, and I don't really have any kind of nostalgia for those times when I had to wait days before realizing I missed a certain shot, or that I focused on the table _behind_ my subject.
+You see, I started taking photos when I was sixteen or seventeen with a Yashica FX3, and I don't really have any kind of nostalgia for those times when I had to wait days before realizing I missed a certain shot, or that I focused on that insignificant detail _behind_ my subject.

 My first digital SLR was a Nikon D70 back in 2005.
 And I never looked back to using film again.